peterhry/peterhrynkow.com/resume.md

 _Software Engineering Manager_<br>
 Nov 2019 - Present<br>
 Responsibilities:
-- Coaching and mentoring the dev team
+- Coaching and mentoring the development team
-- career development
+- Career development
-- recruiting
+- Recruiting, phone screens, and interviews
-- team motivation
+- Team motivation
-- liaising with the product owner, UX director, and QA lead to ensure alignment on features being delivered each sprint
+- Liaising with the product owner, UX director, and QA lead to ensure alignment on features being delivered each sprint
 - Scoping technical work for each epic
-- developing POCs
+- Developing POCs
-- overseeing all development work.
+- Overseeing all development work